Search Results

 Ideas of Race and Racism in History

-… The issues of race and racism remain as urgent as ever to our national … mid-17th Century, however, colonial leaders had relegated Africans alone to a status of permanent slavery.
-In order to … principal legacy of the institution of slavery, North and South was the persistence in the belief in of white …
+… The issues of race and racism remain as urgent as ever to our national … does not exist as a biological reality, what then is race and where did the idea develop from?
+What is racism?
+How have race and racism been used by societies to justify discrimination, … principal legacy of the institution of slavery, North and South was the persistence in the belief in of white …

 An Act for the Gradual Abolition of Slavery, Supreme Executive Council of Pennsylvania, March 1, 1780.
 Pennsylvania State Archives.